Oklahoma City Roofing Proper Roof Venting

 Oklahoma City Roofing: The Purpose of Roof Ventilation

 Your new roof’s ventilation will have a different function depending on your climate.
-In a cold climate, the heat venting from your roof will keep ice dams from developing on your roof.
+In a cold climate, the heating venting from your roof will keep ice dams from developing on your roof.
 The vent systems will also vent moisture that would otherwise breed mold and cause a musty smell.
 But in a warm climate like in Norman, Shawnee, or Oklahoma City Oklahoma, your roof’s ventilation will let the hot air that rises to your attic escape.

 Oklahoma City Roofing: How It Works